Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation

 In this hybrid contract, if the policyholder decides to withdraw an amount $w(t_k)$ less than the guaranteed withdrawal amount $g(t_k)$ at the withdrawal date $t_k$, the difference $g(t_k) - w(t_k) > 0$ between the amount withdrawn and the guaranteed withdrawal amount is transferred from the VA investment account to the cash fund.
 In this regard, the cash fund serves as a secondary repository of proceeds from the withdrawal benefit, and its balance then earns interest at a cash rate that the issuer commits to providing.
-The cash rate is usually benchmarked to the market cash rate and is higher than the risk-free interest rate.
-However, since the cash fund is separate to the GMWB rider, no downside protection is provided for the balance of the cash fund.\footnote{We emphasize that this contract design is distinct from the lifecycle setting \citep[see for example][]{FengJingNg-2025, Horneff-2015, Moenig-2021} in which policyholders have the option to invest their withdrawals in a separate, external investment account.
+The cash rate $\eta > 0$ is usually benchmarked to the market cash rate and is higher than the risk-free interest rate.
+However, since the cash fund is separate to the GMWB rider, { the balance of the cash fund does not enjoy the same guaranteed downside protection via the benefit base update mechanism.
+Nonetheless, the cash fund functions as a capital-stable account accruing at a low but positive deterministic rate $\eta$.}\footnote{We emphasize that this contract design is distinct from the lifecycle setting \citep[see, for example,][]{FengJingNg-2025, GaoUlm-2015, Horneff-2009, Horneff-2015, Moenig-2021} in which policyholders have the option to invest their withdrawals in a separate, external investment account or from the setting in which policyholders can purchase an additional option to modify the underlying VA investment composition \citep[see, for example][]{Mahayni-2012}.
 The cash fund in our setting is seen as an secondary, ``in-house'' investment option that is managed by the issuer of the VA, not the policyholder.}